 Poppy Seed

-Poppy seed is the spice produced from the seeds of the opium poppy plant (Papaver somniferum), an annual flowering herb in the Papaveraceae family.
+Poppy seed is the spice produced from the seeds of the opium poppy (Papaver somniferum), an annual herb in the Papaveraceae family.

-REGION OF ORIGIN: The Fertile Crescent.
-The opium poppy was first cultivated in the ancient fields of Mesopotamia, including parts of present-day Iraq, Turkey, Syria, and Kuwait.
+The Fertile Crescent.
+The opium poppy was cultivated as early as 3400 BCE in the ancient fields of Mesopotamia, including parts of present-day Iraq, Turkey, Syria, and Kuwait.

-PART & COLOR: Poppy seeds are tiny and kidney-shaped.
-They mainly look blue-black and gray, but white, brown, and faded-orange seeds do emerge.
-They also have a rough texture that resembles little moon craters.
+Poppy seeds are tiny and kidney-shaped.
+They mainly look blue-black and grey, with occasional shades of brown and faded orange.
+Their rough texture resembles moon craters.

-HARVEST: Despite its delicate appearance, the opium poppy is surprisingly resilient.
-Depending on the climate, it's either sown in the fall or early spring, and the seeds are ready for harvest in the late summer.
-The seed pods develop after the brilliant flowers bloom, wither, and dry on the plant.
+Despite its delicate appearance, the opium poppy is surprisingly resilient.
+Depending on the climate, it's either sown in the fall or early spring, and the seeds are ready for harvest in late summer.
+Poppy seed pods develop after the flowers bloom, wither, and dry.
 Once the petals have fallen, the pods start to mature, resembling miniature vases.
-When they turn pale and start to rattle, the seeds inside are ready for harvest.
-The pods must be cut at the perfect time as they will burst open if left on the plant for too long.
-The seeds can be extracted simply by shaking them out of the pods, but this must be done with care as the dried pods are very brittle and can shatter, scattering the tiny seeds everywhere.
+When they turn pale and start to rattle, the seeds are ready for harvest.
+Timing is critical as the pods will burst open if left on the plant.
+The seeds can be extracted by shaking them out, but this must be done with care as the dried pods are very brittle and can shatter, scattering tiny seeds everywhere.

 Poppy seeds have a delicate nutty-earthiness about them with light floral undertones.
 When you taste them, you pick up subtle almond and walnut notes and a hint of bitterness.
 As the seeds are toasted or baked, the nuttiness of their flavor and aroma deepens and they develop a sweet note.